TLS97/vanilla-javascript-komputer-store/README.md

 ## Description

-The application is a store for purchasing used computers.
-It consists of four sections, the Bank, Work, Laptop selection, and Purchase sections.
-The Bank section allows you to check your current bank balance and get a loan.
-The Work section allows you to work and earn money by clicking on the "Work"-button.
-As the button is clicked the accumulated pay is displayed.
-The pay can be transferred to the bank by clicking the "Bank"-button.
-This allows you to purchase a laptop when the bank balance is sufficient.
-The Laptop selection section is where you select the laptop you want to display more information about.
-When a laptop is selected, the purchase section displays some additional information about the laptop (including an image) and you're able to purchase the laptop by clicking the "Buy Now"-button.
+The application is a store for purchasing computers.
+You have to work (by pressing the "Work" button) in order to earn money to purchase a computer.
+When your pay increases, you'll be able to transfer your money to your bank (by pressing the "Bank" button).
+After transferring money to the bank, you'll have a bank balance.
+With a bank balance you can take out a loan of up to double you balance.
+When you have a loan and you want to transfer your earnings to the bank, 10% of your pay will go to a down payment on the loan.
+You can also pay the entire loan by pressing the "Downpay Loan" button.
+You cannot get a loan if you already have one.
+When you have a bank balance, you can buy a computer from the store by selecting one and pressing the "Buy Now" button.

 ## Dependencies